Trinidad and Tobago at the 2008 Summer Olympics: Women's 4x100 meters relay

 Trinidad and Tobago sent a team to participate in the women's 4x100 meters relay.
 The team was composed of Kelly-Ann Baptiste and Semoy Hackett–both of whom also participated in the women's 100 meters dash–as well as then 30-year-old University of Nevada, Las Vegas athlete and three-time Olympian Ayanna Hutchinson and then 23-year-old Abilene Christian University athlete and two-time Olympian Wanda Hutson–both of whom did not compete in an event other than the relay while in Beijing.
 Monique Cabral of Louisiana State University was the reserve and did not compete.
 The team competed in the August 21 semifinals (the first round) while in the second heat.
-The Trinidadian relay, however, did not finish the event, and was one of three teams in its heat (alongside France and the Ukraine) that did not rank.
+The Trinidadian relay, however, did not finish the event, and was one of three teams in its heat (alongside France and Ukraine) that did not rank.
 The team did not finish because the first exchange, between Michelle-Lee Ahye and Kelly-Ann Baptiste, was not completed.